mousepawmedia/devdocs/source/guides/staff.rst

 ..  warning:: These notes are not a replacement for your Dev Journal entries.

 Finally, click :guilabel:`Save` in the lower-left corner to store the hours.

+..  warning:: Kimai's date/time selector is a bit unintuitive.
+You **must**
+    click the green :guilabel:`Confirm` button to keep the date/time you chose in the selector.

 While you're here, take a look at the :guilabel:`Dashboard`, :guilabel:`Calendar` and :guilabel:`Reporting` tabs.
 These give you detailed